 “The new residence, with extensive landscaped gardens, was called “Spruce Lawn” and was quite a showpiece.
-Much entertaining of community and extended family took place in the large beautiful home full of young people.
+Much entertainment from the community and extended family took place in the large beautiful home full of young people.
 Spruce Lawn was the scene of at least three weddings.”

-They purchased the home in October of 2016.
-While keeping much of the home’s integrity, including the old woodwork, they have made many modern changes such as appliances, lighting and windows.
-Lots of TLC has been poured into Spruce Lawn and there are many charming ‘vintage’ touches throughout.
+They purchased the home in October 2016.
+While keeping much of the home’s integrity, including the old woodwork, they have made many modern changes, such as appliances, lighting, and windows.
+Lots of TLC has been poured into Spruce Lawn, and there are many charming ‘vintage’ touches throughout.
 My daughter loves to find old things and restore them into wonderful gems.

-After Glammis, we headed to Bancroft area with some friends.
-They invited us to come for three days, to Riverbank Cottages and Trailers.
+After Glammis, we headed to the Bancroft area with some friends.
+They invited us to come for three days to Riverbank Cottages and Trailers.

 My husband and I are not BIG camping or trailer park participants.
-We are more of the 3 – 5 star hotel type of people – you know, comfortable beds, etc. On the other hand, we do like experiencing new things.
+We are more of the 3 to 5-star hotel types of people—you know, comfortable beds, etc. On the other hand, we do like experiencing new things.

-These were close friends and we had done many things with them in the past, invited them to house sits and stayed with them, both at their trailer in Pittock Lake, Woodstock Ontario and their home in Ingersoll Ontario.
+These were close friends, and we had done many things with them in the past.
+We invited them to places where we were house sitting and stayed with them, both at their trailer in Pittock Lake, Woodstock, Ontario, and their home in Ingersoll, Ontario.
 So we trusted their judgment.
-Since we were in between places, we said “sure, why not!”
+Since we were in between places, we said, “Sure, why not?”

-A couple of days before our departure, we received a message from our friends saying “We have good news and bad news.”
-The bad news she said was that our 2 bedroom cabin was no longer available and we would share a one-bedroom with a pullout couch in the main living-room.
-Not a big deal; we have been to other places with them and knew how to adapt.
+A couple of days before our departure, we received a message from our friends saying, “We have good news and bad news.”
+The bad news she said was that our 2-bedroom cabin was no longer available, and we would share a one-bedroom with a pullout couch in the main living room.
+It is not a big deal; we have been to other places with them and know how to adapt.

-This location had a lot of attraction for our friends – paddle boats, great photography opportunities, kayaking which is a passion of theirs, and close proximity to the water.
+This location had a lot of attractions for our friends: paddle boats, great photography opportunities, kayaking, which is a passion of theirs, and close proximity to the water.

-We had to get up at the unseemly hour of 5 a.m., pack the vehicle and head out for a four-hour drive to the outskirts of Wilberforce.
-The way the car was loaded, you would think we were going for a couple of weeks, but in addition to our clothes, foot wear, cameras, we also packed coolers with enough food and wine for the three days.
+We had to get up at the unseemly hour of 5 a.m., pack the vehicle, and head out for a four-hour drive to the outskirts of Wilberforce.
+The way the car was loaded, you would think we were going for a couple of weeks, but in addition to our clothes, footwear, and cameras, we also packed coolers with enough food and wine for the three days.

 Our ‘cottage’ was cute and a little on the rustic side.
-We were equipped with a stove, fridge, cold water, a few dishes and the basic amenities.
-There was no internet and we were quite happy with that!
-But, we also had our own little deck right on the water.
+We were equipped with a stove, fridge, cold water, a few dishes, and basic amenities.
+There was no internet, and we were quite happy with that!
+But we also had our own little deck right on the water.
 That made up for a lot!
 And it was quiet and peaceful, just what we all needed.